Created on

 Solution |

 Configuring an aggregate IPsec tunnel involves combining multiple IPsec tunnels into a single logical interface, which distributes traffic across the member tunnels for improved performance and redundancy.
-This guide will walk you through the necessary steps to set up an aggregate IPsec tunnel for both WAN interfaces on this site to the same remote site.
+This describes the necessary steps to set up an aggregate IPsec tunnel for both WAN interfaces on this site to the same remote site.

 In the diagram below, there are two WAN interfaces on this FortiGate and multiple IPsec tunnels to a single site from both WAN interfaces to a single remote gateway.